Behavioral Health Workforce Education & Training

 - Increased staff retention

-Employment within a healthcare setting is required.
+Employment within a healthcare setting is recommended.

 Participants register with their regional AHEC training provider.
 To register, clink on the regional links below and scroll to the FBH section.